praveek/launch.en/help/launch-reference/client-side-information/deploy-javascript-tags-to-opt-in-to-launch.md

 ---
-title: Deploy JavaScript tags to opt in to Adobe Experience Platform Launch
+title: Deploy JavaScript Tags to Manage Customer Consent
-seo-title: Deploy JavaScript tags to opt in to Platform Launch in Adobe Experience Platform Launch
-description: Deploy JavaScript tags to opt in to Adobe Experience Platform Launch
+description: Learn how to manage customer opt-in and opt-out signals for various Adobe solutions in Adobe Experience Platform Launch.
-seo-description: Deploy JavaScript tags to opt in to Adobe Experience Platform Launch
 ---

-# Deploy JavaScript tags to opt in to Adobe Experience Platform Launch
+# Deploy JavaScript tags to manage customer consent

 The combination of the European Union [General Data Protection Regulation (GDPR)](https://gdpr-info.eu/art-7-gdpr/) and [ePrivacy](https://medium.com/mydata/consent-lost-gdpr-and-found-eprivacy-e85cf881ffb) legislation requires companies to be able to manage consent for their users. [!DNL Adobe] customers may require visitors to opt-in before [!DNL Adobe] solutions execute for any given visitor.
 Visitors should have the ability to manage their opt-in and opt-out status.